KrumpetPirate/AAXtoMP3/README.md

 ## Audible-cli integration
 Some information are not present in the AAX file.
 For example the chapters's title, additional chapters division (Opening and End credits, Copyright and more).
-Those information are avaiable via a non-publicly audible API.
-This [repo](https://github.com/mkb79/Audible) provides a python API, and the [audible-cli](https://github.com/mkb79/audible-cli) makes easy to get more info.
+Those information are avaiable via a non-public audible API.
+This [repo](https://github.com/mkb79/Audible) provides a python API wrapper, and the [audible-cli](https://github.com/mkb79/audible-cli) packege makes easy to get more info.
 In particular the flags **--cover --cover-size 1215 --chapter** downloads a better-quality cover (.jpg) and detailed chapter infos (.json).
 More info are avaiable on the package page.

-To make AAXtoMP3 use them, specify the **--use-audible-cli-data** flag: it will look for the cover and the chapter files in the same location of the AAX file.
+To make AAXtoMP3 use the additional data, specify the **--use-audible-cli-data**
+flag: it expects the cover and the chapter files to be in the same location of the AAX file.
+The naming of these files must be the one set by audible-cli.

-If you didn't move them around they are already there.
-For now they must have the name set by audible-cli.
+Please note that right now audible-cli is in dev stage, so keep in mind that the naming scheme of the additional files, the flags syntax and other things can change without warning.

 ## Anti-Piracy Notice
 Note that this project **does NOT ‘crack’** the DRM.
 It simply allows the user to use their own encryption key (fetched from Audible servers) to decrypt the